pjaos/ct6_meter_os/README.md

 More information on this is detailed in the [Android App](software/Android_App/README.md) folder in the software folder.

 # Purchasing CT6 units
-If you are interested assembled PCB's and associated parts they are available for sale on Tindie at https://www.tindie.com/products/pausten/ct6-energy-monitor/
+Complete CT6 units or assembled PCB's and associated parts can be purchased on Tindie at https://www.tindie.com/products/pausten/ct6-energy-monitor/

 # Discalimer
 This project is designed to use the YHDC SCT013 100A 0-1V split core current transformer.
 No other current transformer is currently supported.
 As mains voltage is dangerous it is the users responsibility to connect these current clamps using this hardware.